 What vegetables should you grow?

 Growing your own food is a rewarding process, not to mention an excellent way to save money and live more sustainably.
-Many gardeners start with lettuce, carrots or other common vegetables, but there are many others worth considering.
-Take mustard greens, for example: They’re easy to grow and have been shown to improve bone density while lowering cholesterol.
-Other uncommon—but delicious—vegetables include okra, asparagus or green garlic.
+Many gardeners start with lettuce, carrots, or other common vegetables, but many others are worth considering.
+Take mustard greens, for example; They’re easy to grow and have been shown to improve bone density while lowering cholesterol.
+Other uncommon—but delicious—vegetables include okra, asparagus, or green garlic.
 Whether you’re just getting started or have years of experience under your belt, consider trying some new vegetables.

-After you’ve planted your seed, it’s important to make sure it has everything it needs to grow.
-Plants are like humans; they need air, water and food.
-Since plants absorb water and nutrients through their roots, make sure they are kept evenly moist (not wet) and feed regularly with a light fertilizer.
+After you’ve planted your seed, it’s essential to ensure it has everything it needs to grow.
+Plants are like humans; they need air, water, and food.
+Since plants absorb water and nutrients through their roots, ensure they are kept evenly moist (not wet) and feed regularly with a light fertilizer.
 You can even try adding composted manure or homemade compost tea to your watering routine (about once per week should be enough).
 To keep your plants’ leaves nice and green, add liquid kelp or fish emulsion while watering since these will provide nutrients your plants can easily absorb.
 In fact, studies have shown that kelp improves growth by as much as 40 percent! -MM